tony-w/UnityKickstart/README.md

   avoid having constants in code and use this instead.
 * Make separate, reusable components whenever possible.
 Doing so makes it easy to build new functionality by just dragging components on to an object and hooking up references.
-* All physics-related code should be in the `FixedUpdate` function.
+* All physics-related code should be in `FixedUpdate`
 * Your camera is jittery because it should only be moved in `OnPreCull`
+* The built-in Unity GUI is redrawn every frame using code.
+There is no GUI editor like in Xcode or Visual Studio.
 * MonoBehaviour is spelled with a 'u'.
 If you get errors about `MonoBehavior` not being defined, that's why.
-* The built-in Unity GUI is redrawn every frame from scratch.
-There is no GUI editor like in Xcode or Visual Studio.

-##